Foreign journalists given access to madressah near site of Balakot strike

 BBC journalist Usman Zahid, who was a part of the delegation, said that the bomb site was located on a difficult hilly terrain and it took an hour-and-a-half-long trek to access it.

-He said that the crater shown by the Pakistan Army was of medium size, as he recalled that the Indian army had claimed to have used a bomb weighing 1,000 kilograms.
+He said that the crater shown by the Pakistan Army was of medium size, as he recalled that the Indian army had claimed to have used a bomb weighing 1,000 kilogrammes.

 The BBC representative further said that at the bomb site there was only one house, which had only suffered minor damage.
 He also found a person who had sustained injuries.